How Does Sleep Affect Your Face?

 When you don’t sleep well, your body goes into a stress state, so the body’s functions are on high alert.
 The most obvious manifestations are the skin starts suffering, accompanied by the appearance of spots and acne on the face.
 This occurs because, when undergoing stress, your body releases cortisol, ultimately responsible for these unsightly outbreaks of spots.

 While you sleep, your skin begins the generation of new tissue.
-The production of collagen is considerably increased, which is important to maintain the skin’s resistance and elasticity.
+As a result, collagen production is considerably increased, which is essential to maintain the skin’s resistance and elasticity.

 - The skin suffers less and appears clearer, more radiant and more attractive.